 Summer training courses are offered to members and visitors alike and run from April - September.
 Courses are a really great way to learn how to fly gliders.
-Bookings for courses in 2021 will open in the New Year.
+Bookings for courses in 2021 will open soon.

 Each course runs for five days and we only accept six students.
 There are normally two instructors and three qualified helpers assigned to each course and this ensures that each student receives personal attention.
 Students will receive their flights in groups of 3-4 launches at a time which helps with the continuity of training.
 When not flying, students are expected to help with all of the other activities required to help launch other members on the course.
 Students will receive tuition in launch point operations, retrieving launch cables and theory briefings.
 If the weather makes flying impossible then instructors will run lectures on all aspects of gliding.
 Our instructors will aim to assess your abilities and previous experience (if any) and create a course week tailored to suit each individual.